fitnr/everylotbot/README.md

 ### Walkthrough for Baltimore

+This walks through the steps of creating an example bot.
+It uses text-based command line commands, but most of these tasks could be done in programs with graphic interfaces.

 First step is to find the bata: google "Baltimore open data", search for parcels on [data.baltimorecity.gov](https://data.baltimorecity.gov).

 ````bash